BharathiBalaji-coder/ClipboardHealth-Assignment/README.md

 6.Lombok - To reduce boilerplate codes
 7.Build Tool used:Apache Maven
 8.Test Design Pattern: Page Object Model
-Note : All the above-mentioned libraries are open-source and does not include any license.
+_Note_ : All the above-mentioned libraries are open-source and does not include any license.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-Capabilities:
+**Capabilities**:
 This framework has the capability to run the tests in Docker Integration with Jenkins for scheduling is easy. 🙋